Catawissa, Missouri

-Catawissa is a small unincorporated community in Franklin County, Missouri, United States, on the St. Louis & San Francisco Railroad, 39 miles from St. Louis and four miles south-southeast of Pacific.
+Catawissa is a small unincorporated community in Franklin County, Missouri, United States, on the St. Louis & San Francisco Railroad, 39 miles from St. Louis and four miles south-southwest of Pacific.
 It is located at the junction of Route N and Route O, southwest of Pacific.
 Winch Creek flows past the eastern margin of the community.

 Catawissa was laid out in 1858, and most likely was named after Catawissa, Pennsylvania.
 A post office called Catawissa has been in operation since 1860.